thoughtbot/berghs_api_course/README.md

-Most programming tutorials start off with a program that displays the message "Hello, world", so let's stick with that tradition and start with a simple Web site that just says "Hello, world"
+Most programming tutorials start off with a program that displays the message "Hello, world", so let's stick with that tradition and start with a simple Web site that just says "Hello, world".
+Once that's working we can expand it to display Instagram photos using the API.

 ### Install the tools